mvp-2003/DealMate/docs/TESTING_GUIDE.md

 ---

-This testing guide ensures comprehensive coverage of all DealPal features and helps maintain high quality and reliability across the platform.
+This testing guide ensures comprehensive coverage of all DealMate features and helps maintain high quality and reliability across the platform.

 **Last Updated**: July 26, 2025
 **Next Review**: August 26, 2025